 It’s important for dentists to perform thorough exams during each dental appointment.
 If they fail to conduct an exam, they miss a potential problem, like gum disease.
 Then, the patient doesn’t get necessary treatment and the problem could get worse.

-If you suffered injuries while under your dentist’s care, you should speak to a medical malpractice attorney, like a medical malpractice attorney in Phoenix, AZ, as soon as possible.
+If you suffered injuries while under your dentist’s care, you should speak to a medical malpractice attorney as soon as possible.
 When you’re dealing with injuries caused by a dentist, you shouldn’t have the burden of the medical expenses.
 A medical malpractice lawyer can help you file a timely claim and improve your chances of getting fair compensation.